-- 6.1 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
-In most cases you should not find it necessary to alert anyone externally. - 6.2 The law recognises that in some circumstances it may be appropriate for you to report your concerns to an external body such as a regulator.
+The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
+In most cases you should not find it necessary to alert anyone externally.

+The law recognises that in some circumstances it may be appropriate for you to report your concerns to an external body such as a regulator.
 It will very rarely if ever be appropriate to alert the media.
 We strongly encourage you to seek advice before reporting a concern to anyone external.
 The independent whistleblowing charity, Public Concern at Work, operates a confidential helpline.
 They also have a list of prescribed regulators for reporting certain types of concern.
 Their contact details are at the end of this policy.

-6.3 Whistleblowing concerns usually relate to the conduct of our staff, but they may sometimes relate to the actions of a third party, such as a [customer, supplier or service provider OR Councillor].
+Whistleblowing concerns usually relate to the conduct of our staff, but they may sometimes relate to the actions of a third party, such as a [customer, supplier or service provider or Councillor].
 In some circumstances the law will protect you if you raise the matter with the third party directly.
 However, we encourage you to report such concerns internally first.
-You should contact your line manager OR the Mayor or one of the other individuals set out in paragraph 4 for guidance.
+You should contact your line manager or the Mayor or those mentioned in the list of contacts for guidance.

-7. INVESTIGATION AND OUTCOME
+Investigation and Outcome

-- 7.1 Once you have raised a concern, we will carry out an initial assessment to determine the scope of any investigation.
+Once you have raised a concern, we will carry out an initial assessment to determine the scope of any investigation.
 We will inform you of the outcome of our assessment.
-You may be required to attend additional meetings in order to provide further information. - 7.2 In some cases we may appoint an investigator or team of investigators including staff with relevant experience of investigations or specialist knowledge of the subject matter.
-The investigator(s) may make recommendations for change to enable us to minimise the risk of future wrongdoing. - 7.3 We will aim to keep you informed of the progress of the investigation and its likely timescale.
+You may be required to attend additional meetings in order to provide further information.

+In some cases we may appoint an investigator or team of investigators including staff with relevant experience of investigations or specialist knowledge of the subject matter.
+The investigator(s) may make recommendations for change to enable us to minimise the risk of future wrongdoing.

+We will aim to keep you informed of the progress of the investigation and its likely timescale.
 However, sometimes the need for confidentiality may prevent us giving you specific details of the investigation or any disciplinary action taken as a result.
-You should treat any information about the investigation as confidential. - 7.4 If we conclude that a whistleblower has made false allegations maliciously or with a view to personal gain, the whistleblower will be subject to disciplinary action.
+You should treat any information about the investigation as confidential.

+If we conclude that a whistleblower has made false allegations maliciously or with a view to personal gain, the whistleblower will be subject to disciplinary action.

-8. IF YOU ARE NOT SATISFIED
+If you are not satisfied

-- 8.1 While we cannot always guarantee the outcome you are seeking, we will try to deal with your concern fairly and in an appropriate way.
-By using this policy you can help us to achieve this. - 8.2 If you are not happy with the way in which your concern has been handled, you can raise it with one of the other key contacts in paragraph 4.
+While we cannot always guarantee the outcome you are seeking, we will try to deal with your concern fairly and in an appropriate way.
+By using this policy you can help us to achieve this.

+If you are not happy with the way in which your concern has been handled, you can raise it with one of the other key contacts.